GSA/cto-website/README.md

 ### Method 1: Local development environment

-This method explains how to set up a local development environment by installing all necessary tools and dependencies.
+This, method explains how to set up a local development environment by installing all necessary tools and dependencies.

 #### Install Ruby

-Since this is a Jekyll-based website, you will need [Ruby](https://www.ruby-lang.org/en/).
+Since, this is a Jekyll-based website, you will need [Ruby](https://www.ruby-lang.org/en/).
 The best way to get Ruby is to install it via [rbenv](https://github.com/rbenv/rbenv).
 See the [rbenv installation instructions](https://github.com/rbenv/rbenv#installation) to set it up on your system.

 #### Install Node.js and npm